 It’s rough out there.
 It’s OK to pamper yourself.

-This is a brand-new challenge for almost everyone whether you’re working the front lines in health care worker, keeping grocery store shelves stocked or working from home to try to keep others safe.
+That’s true whether you’re working the front lines in health care worker, keeping grocery store shelves stocked or working from home to try to keep others safe.

 But Rev. Kevin Massey, Advocate Aurora Health’s vice president of mission and spiritual care, sees some similarities between how people are feeling now and how they felt after the Sept.
 11 terrorist attacks.
 In the aftermath, he worked as a chaplain at Ground Zero in New York City.